dynamiq-ai/dynamiq/README.md

 ```

 ### RAG - document indexing flow
-Workflow that takes input PDF files, pre-processes them, converts to vector embeddings and stores in Pinecone vector database.
+This workflow takes input PDF files, pre-processes them, converts them to vector embeddings, and stores them in the Pinecone vector database.
+The example provided is for an existing index in Pinecone.
+You can find examples for index creation on the `docs/tutorials/rag` page.

 ```python
 from io import BytesIO